TERCONAZOLE VAGINAL CREAM 0.8%- terconazole cream

 • Don’t scratch the vaginal area.
 Scratching can cause more irritation and spread the infection.

-Patients prone to vaginal yeast infections should receive the following instructions:
+Inform patients who are prone to vaginal yeast infections of the following additional instructions:

 • Dry the genital area thoroughly after showering, bathing, or swimming.
 Change out of a wet bathing suit or damp exercise clothes as soon as possible.
 A dry environment is less likely to encourage the growth of yeast.